 Next movie is about the announcement of the EDL program (in Dutch)

-EDL has received funding from NWO, the Dutch Organisation for Scientific Research which falls under the responsibility of the Ministry of Education, Culture and Science.
+EDL has received funding from NWO, the Dutch Organization for Scientific Research which falls under the responsibility of the Ministry of Education, Culture and Science.
 Next to the support of NWO-TTW, EDL is also financially and in-kind supported by 35 Dutch companies.
-This scientific research program is acooperation of 7 Dutch Universities, 1 German University and 5 NWO research intstitutes.
+This scientific research program is a cooperation of 7 Dutch Universities, 1 German University and 5 NWO research institutes.